PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 OMP_NUM_THREADS=28 FLAGS_use_mkldnn=true python python/paddle/fluid/contrib/slim/tests/qat2_int8_image_classification_comparison.py --qat_model=/PATH/TO/DOWNLOADED/QAT/MODEL --fp32_model=/PATH/TO/DOWNLOADED/FP32/MODEL --infer_data=$HOME/.cache/paddle/dataset/int8/download/int8_full_val.bin --batch_size=50 --batch_num=1000 --acc_diff_threshold=0.01 --quantized_ops="conv2d,pool2d"
 ```

+> Notes: Due to a large amount of images in the `int8_full_val.bin` dataset (50 000), the accuracy benchmark may last long.
+To accelerate accuracy measuring, it is recommended to set `OMP_NUM_THREADS` to the maximum number of physical cores available on the server.

 #### Performance benchmark commands

 To reproduce the performance results, the environment variable `OMP_NUM_THREADS=1` and `--batch_size=1` option should be set.